swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 Moreover, `-print-diagnostic-groups` provides a formalized version of the same functionality using identifiers suitable for user use.
 And thus it should supersede the usages of `-debug-diagnostic-names`.
 Therefore, we believe the best solution would be to use the same format for `-print-diagnostic-groups` and prohibit the simultaneous use of these two options.

+## Revision History

+- Revisions based on review feedback:
+  - `-Wsuppress` was excluded from the proposal.
+  - `-suppress-warnings` was excluded from the unified model and addressed separately by forbidding its usage with the new flags.

+## Acknowledgments

+Thank you to [Frederick Kellison-Linn](https://forums.swift.org/u/Jumhyn) for the idea of addressing the `-suppress-warnings` behavior without incorporating it into the new model.